seanf316/PC-Haven/README.md

 ## **The Strategy Plane**

-PC HAVEN is intended to be a one stop shop for users looking to purchase Computer components.
-It is a business to consumer e-commerce site supplying various Computer components.
-All users will be able to browse/sort Products, add to cart and checkout.
-Registered users will be able to add Products to their Wishlist, view their Order history and update/save their delivery information for quicker checkouts.
-Registered users will also be able to review Products and like/comment on Blog posts.
+PC HAVEN is intended to be a one-stop shop for users looking to purchase Computer components.
+It is a business-to-consumer e-commerce site supplying various Computer components.
+All users will be able to browse/sort Products, add to a cart, and checkout.
+Registered users will be able to add products to their Wishlist, view their Order history, and update/save their delivery information for quicker checkouts.
+Registered users will also be able to review products and like/comment on Blog posts.
 Staff will be able to add/edit/delete Products and add/edit/delete Blog Posts without entering admin.
 Any user reviews can be edited/deleted by Staff if required.
-When dealing with Products Staff will be able to make a Product a featured Product to be displayed on Homepage or put a Product on sale.
+When dealing with Products Staff will be able to make a Product a featured Product to be displayed on the Homepage or put a Product on sale.
 The graphical elements and overall design of the site provide the user with an enjoyable experience with an aesthetically pleasing display.

 ### **The Ideal User**